goauthentik/authentik/website/blog/2023-03-23-whats-new-with-authentik-march-2023/item.md

 -   Open Source

-    Our forever-free offering, the open source authentik has been active for over 5 years, and now has the full sppor
+    Our forever-free offering, the open source authentik project, has been active for over 5 years, and now has the support of Authentik Security.
+For self-hosted environments, works using all major authentication protocols (OAuth2/OpenID Connect, SAML, LDAP, and proxy authentication), with an advanced, customizable policy engine, and community support.

 -   Enterprise Self-hosted
+   Our Enterprise Self-hosted plan offers all of the features of open source authentic (and is still source-available), plus releases with long-term-support (LTS), an enterprise-level support plan, and additional features for larger organizations such as AI-based risk assessment and multifactor authentication (MFA) with push notification.
 -   Enterprise Cloud
+   The Enterprise Cloud plan provides the convenience of our enterprise-level product as a SaaS offering, hosted and managed by Authentik Security.
+For many organizations, the benefits of decreased operational costs and universal data access (no VPN, servers, and network configuration required) make SaaS the best choice.
+With the cloud offering, the same enterprise-level support plan is included, and migrating to self-hosted is always an option.

 Take a look at the new [Plans page](https://goauthentik.io/pricing/), and if you’re interested in the upcoming feature sets and learning more about our Cloud or self-hosted offerings, join the wait list and let’s start talking about what your company needs.